theolepage/pylene-python-bindings/README.md

 3. `conan install .. --build missing -s compiler.cppstd=20`
 4.  `cmake .. && make`

 In order to run our test suite you have to type `make test`.
-Setting `ALWAYS_SHOW_IMAGES = True` in `tests/test_example.py` will show a comparison between output and expected images for each test.
+Make sure to install beforehand the python dependencies with `pip3 install -r tests/requirements.txt`. (*Note: setting `ALWAYS_SHOW_IMAGES = True` in `tests/test_example.py` will show a comparison between output and expected images for each test.*)

 ## Usage